xsltdev/nodejsdev.ru/docs/api/module.md

     ```

 Asynchronous hooks are run in a separate thread, isolated from the main thread where
 application code runs.
-That means it is a different [realm][].
+That means it is a different [realm][realm].
 The hooks thread
 may be terminated by the main thread at any time, so do not depend on
 asynchronous operations (like `console.log`) to complete.
 They are inherited into
 child workers by default.